The Passover Seder for Christians

 Leader: This cup reminds us of the blood of our Lord Jesus Christ that was spilled because of us and on our behalf.
 Drink this, remembering that God was in Christ reconciling the world to Himself, and in so doing accept the grace that transforms us and brings us from darkness into His marvelous light, and allows us to be people of God.

-Action: All drink the cup.
+Action: All drink the Third Cup.
 This is followed by a song of praise for God’s grace (for example, And Can It Be)

 XII.
 The Fourth Cup: the Cup of Thanksgiving and Hope